 - The code system should be logical, so you can find what you are looking for.

 - The code system contains between 10 and 25 top-level categories.

 - The code system has no more than two to three levels.
 Thus, it consists of categories and sub codes, and possible a dimension like positive / negative, or a time indicator like before / during / after.
 If dimensions apply to many codes in the code system, it is better to create separate codes and double-code the data with the content code plus the dimension.

 The aim of building a code system is that you can access your data through the codes and that you can make full use of the analysis tools.
-For example, knowing you can cross-tabulate codes with the code co-occurrence table, helps to understand why it is important to code in an overlapping fashion.
+For example, knowing you can cross-tabulate codes using the code co-occurrence table helps to understand why it is important to code in an overlapping fashion.